openbaton/docs/docs/ims-NSR.md

 Download the following [NSD] and upload it to the NFVO either using the dashboard or the cli.
 Take care to replace the vnfd ids with the ones you deployed.

-Open the Dashboard (checkout the [dashboard documentation](http://openbaton.github.io/documentation/nfvo-how-to-use-gui/) for more information on how to use it), open it at the URL http://your-ip-here:8080 and log in (default username and password are *admin* and *openbaton*).
+Open the Dashboard (checkout the [dashboard documentation][how-to-gui]) for more information on how to use it), open it at the URL http://your-ip-here:8080 and log in (default username and password are *admin* and *openbaton*).
 Go to `Catalogue -> NS Descriptors` and choose the NSD of your choice by clicking on `Upload NSD` and selecting the Descriptor's json file.

 ## Deploy the Network Service Descriptor